;

 The Yin and Yang Qualities of Garlic:

-Chinese medicine uses garlic to treat issues of excess or deficiency.
-It lowers blood pressure and boosts immunity.
+In Chinese medicine, garlic acts as a natural remedy to treat issues of excess or deficiency.
+It lowers blood pressure and boosts immunity, offering significant health benefits.

 “Compendium of Materia Medica” is an ancient Chinese text which praises garlic for its ability to expel parasites, prevent diseases, and improve complexion.